Las Vegas Shooting Investigation Closed. No Motive Found

 Another video taken from a patrol car dashboard camera captures scenes of chaos as police try to figure out the source of the bullets mowing people down in the streets.

-The videos and other audio clips were released in May in response to a lawsuit field against the department by media organizations.
+The videos and other audio clips were released in May in response to a lawsuit filed against the department by media organizations.

 In February, federal prosecutors charged the ammunitions dealer who sold Paddock armor-piercing bullets and more than 700 tracer bullets.
 The latter are built with a pyrotechnic charge that produces a bright trail of light to allow a shooter to see the bullet's trajectory during nighttime firing or other low visibility scenarios.